 “I feel badly about not being able to do what I love, which is to help our student-athletes to become better, on and off the field,” Leigh said.
 “I will always be a Falcon, and I will always be grateful to the City School District of Albany for giving me the chance to help the wonderful students become even better adults and leaders in the future.”

 Paul Lyons was the leader of the golden age of Albany High School basketball.

 He ranks among the winningest coaches ever in Section II in New York state.
-During a 31-year career that began in 1971, he led Albany High to 515 wins, including eight Section II titles and two regional titles.
-The Falcons won 75 percent of the games he coached, again among the highest percentages in the history of coaching in the area and the state.
+During a 31-year career that began in 1971, he led Albany High to 515 wins, including nine Section II titles and two regional titles.
+The Falcons played in the Section II large-school championship game 16 times in his 31 seasons and won 75 percent of the games he coached, also among the highest percentages in the history of coaching in the area and the state.

 He is a past recipient of the Albany High School Coaching Achievement Award and received the Christian Brothers Academy Service and Dedication Award as well.
 He is a member of the Cardinal McCloskey High School Hall of Fame and Capital District Hall of Fame and was a 2006 inductee into the New York State Basketball Hall of Fame.